If I could plan my wedding all over again I think I would want something that

 stunning local that over looks the water and really makes you stop and take

 notice.
 With that as my motivation, I put together just a taste of what my nature inspired wedding would look like.
 Let me know what you think.

 Memorial Day... the unofficial kick off to summer, a long weekend to spend at the beach or camping, BBQ's and above all, time to remember the men and women who died while serving our country.
 There will parades, services and flags placed on graves nationwide as ways to pay tribute.
 I will be taking time to honor these heroes and share the history with my children.
 The link below if from a blog I wrote last year about one of my favorite tributes for Memorial Day.

 One flower I have been seeing more and more of lately is the Craspedia.
 With their fun color, shape and texture they provide, I can see why they are becoming more popular.
-Only available in Yellow, Craspedia provide a tight, round, textured blossom approximately 1/2 - 1 1/2" on top a leafless stem.
+Only available naturally in Yellow but they can be artifiaclly tintes.
+Craspedia provide a tight, round, textured blossom approximately 1/2 - 1 1/2" on top a leafless stem.